DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/Readme.md

 To fully complete this project you must meet the following criteria :
 * Go through all the tutorials in this project.
 * A Rube Goldberg Machine that must complete a task (turn on a light, put a ball in a basket, score a goal etc.).
-* Backgrounds and sprites must be of a unified theme (Like an ice hockey rink with a puck that collides with hockey sticks and ends in a net).
+* Backgrounds and sprites must be of a unified theme (like an ice hockey rink with a puck that collides with hockey sticks and ends in a net).
 * Minimum of 10 steps with different physics interactions.

 ## Unity Manual